 The clinic offers all modern surgical procedures within hand surgery.
 It not only provides treatment for acute injuries but also the highly specialised treatment of chronic illnesses.

 Specialisms include arthroscopic procedures on the wrist, Dupuytren's contracture, injuries to peripheral nerves, and infantile malformations.
-Prof. Haerle is not only mentioned in the Focus doctor list, but also enjoys an international reputation among specialists.
+Prof. Haerle enjoys an international reputation among specialists.
 The success of the operations depends largely on the correct aftercare by physiotherapists and occupational therapists.
 Under the leadership of Prof. Haerle, standards were developed in Markgröningen that ensure a successful operation outcome by means of optimum treatment.

 Besides professional expertise, a dignified and individual approach towards each patient takes priority for us.
 Alongside plastic reconstructive breast surgery, the treatment of chronic wounds and skin tumours is among our main tasks.
 In cooperation with the Breast Centre Ludwigsburg- Bietigheim, we ensure the optimum treatment of the female breast at the highest medical level through interdisciplinary collaboration.
 As plastic reconstructive surgeons, our greatest concern is to reconstruct the shape and function while taking into account an aesthetic appearance.
 What matters here, in particular, is the experience and skill of the surgeon.